michael-nix/Digital-Filters-and-Estimation/Estimation/Estimating Centripetal Acceleration.md

  - Timer:
    - new state estimate = kalman_filter (old state, measurements)

-For the most part, this type of approach is what I’ve used, but when using slow sensors like GPS, errors can accumulate in between measurements (assuming you’re filtering faster than GPS readings come in) such that it might be worthwhile looking into other ways to go about things.
+For the most part, this type of approach is what I've used, but when using slow sensors like GPS, errors can accumulate in between measurements (assuming you're filtering faster than GPS readings come in) such that it might be worthwhile looking into other ways to go about things.

 ### Loose Filtering

 Loose filtering is something I stumbled upon when auditing open-source projects, and it might help fit filtering implementations into a stricter set of constraints.
 The gist of it is that if you are filtering at a slow fixed rate, or at the rate of your slowest sensor (e.g. GPS), you might lose critical information if you just discard measurements that come in from faster sensors.
 So, in between filter events you accumulate and average values from your faster sensors, using the result when you do eventually get around to filtering.
 This also allows you to perform some real-time filtering on the data that otherwise would not be possible at a lower rate.

-For example, if you’re measuring speed 25 times a second, but distance only once a second and then filtering only once a second, you would accumulate the 25 speed measurements, averaging them out over the course of a second, and then say, “that’s the total speed measurement for the previous second,” that you can then hand off to your filter.
+For example, if you're measuring speed 25 times a second, but distance only once a second and then filtering only once a second, you would accumulate the 25 speed measurements, averaging them out over the course of a second, and then say, “that's the total speed measurement for the previous second,” that you can then hand off to your filter.

-This is useful if you need real sensor data for post-processing, but can’t afford to transmit sensor data 25 times a second.
-You can still get useful information from your sensors at a slow rate, and still get decent state estimates from your filters, but you won’t use up as much space or need to transfer as much data.
+This is useful if you need real sensor data for post-processing, but can't afford to transmit sensor data 25 times a second.
+You can still get useful information from your sensors at a slow rate, and still get decent state estimates from your filters, but you won't use up as much space or need to transfer as much data.

 Pseudocode for this approach could look like: